kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ## Our Goal is to Teach You Not Grade You

-Instead of grading you as passed or failed, we will give you the opportunity to try again.
+Instead of grading you as passed or failed, we will allow you to try again.

 We would provide you with feedback on how to answer better and simply ask you to repeat the activity with your new knowledge.

-Please repeat all the activities that you need to repeat.
+Please redo all the activities that you need to repeat.

 ## 42 Lessons and Activities